sowieso-fruehling/product-catalog/README.md

 `./scripts/create-docker-image.sh`

-to run this image, execute:
+to run the image you've built yourself, please execute:

 `./scripts/run-docker-image.sh`

 If you're having slower machine, it can take a while for the container to start, also image creation can timeout, in which case you should execute the script again, or download the one from dockerhub

-To stop your container, you can do ctrl+c

 ### How to run the tests locally